bzyx/bzyx.github.src/content/2014/building-nexus5-kernel.rst

         Resolving deltas: 100% (2753582/2753582), done.
         Checking connectivity... done.

-Next thing we do is change branch to the proper one (to get best result you shout checkout to a commit in your current kernel version 3.4.0-gXXXXXXX, where XXXXXXX is short of commit SHA-1).
+Next thing you'll do is change branch to the proper one (to get the best result you should checkout a commit in your current kernel version 3.4.0-gXXXXXXX, where XXXXXXX is short of a commit SHA-1).

 .. code-block:: bash